About Lindsey Kiser

 In May 2022, Lindsey was nominated by the board of ComposeArts to be the organization’s inaugural Featured Visual Artist.
 In 2016, the governor of Kentucky appointed Lindsey to serve on the board of the Kentucky Arts Council on which she served until November 2022.

-Since 2018, Lindsey’s artwork has been exhibited in numerous solo and juried group art shows, as far reaching as Laguna Beach and New York City.
+Since 2018, Lindsey’s artwork has been exhibited in numerous solo and juried group art shows, as far reaching as Laguna Beach, Ann Arbor (the Street Art Fair – The Original), and New York City.
 (See Exhibitions).
-So far, Lindsey has illustrated two published children’s books, The Royal Red Bird, written by Angela Rice, and A-Z for Me!, written by Mitzi Adams.
+She is a member of and exhibits annually with the International Society of Scratchboard Artists.

 Kiser earned her undergraduate degree in fine art with minors in biology and chemistry from Georgetown College.
 She studied 19th Century British art history under the late Ilaria Bignamini, a curator for the Tate, and drawing at the Ruskin School of Drawing and Fine Art at the University of Oxford in Oxford, England.
 Buying into the myth of the starving artist, Lindsey earned her juris doctor (J.D.) at night from Salmon P. Chase College of Law at Northern Kentucky University, while, ironically, supporting herself by painting murals by day.